Misophonia · Ogden, Utah

 How do you treat misophonia?

-The most common and effective treatment for Misophonia is CBT with a focus on exposure therapy.
+The most common and effective treatment for misophonia is CBT with a focus on exposure therapy.
 The goal isn’t to force you to like the sound, it’s to lower the intensity of the reaction and regain control.

-CBT can help to identify trigger patterns, challenge automatic thoughts ( such as “I can’t stand this”), reduce anticipatory anxiety, and build emotional regulation skills.
+CBT can help to identify trigger patterns, challenge automatic thoughts (such as “I can’t stand this”), reduce anticipatory anxiety, and build emotional regulation skills.